WILLIAM CLAYTON MAYS JR., AIA (1929-2017)

 In 1956, Mays and Parks both moved to High Point NC where Parks had family friends who offered to help them start an architectural firm.
 At the time there were only about three firms in High Point, and the development of the I-85 corridor directly adjacent to the city created a demand for more architects in the area.
 Mays and Parks, Associates operated there from 1956 to 1981, when Parks retired.
 He passed away in 1993.
 Although the firm did not overall have a residential focus, they designed several modernist homes in the early years of their practice, mostly in High Point.

 1960 - The Ruth P. Ellis House, 605 Hillcrest Drive, High Point NC.
-Commissioned 1958.
+Commissioned in 1958.
 Mays described it as "a very interesting house on a small difficult triangular shaped lot."
-Sold in 1964 to S. H. Tomlinson, Jr. Sold in 1979 to Louise Rodes Schoch.
-Sold again in 1979 to Kenneth M. Krantz, Jr. Deeded to Kenneth M. Krantz, Jr. heirs in 1998.
+Sold in 1964 to S. H. Tomlinson Jr. Sold in 1979 to Louise Rodes Schoch.
+Sold again in 1979 to Kenneth M. Krantz Jr. Deeded in 1998 to heirs.
 Sold in 2002 to Patrick C. Coble.
 Sold in 2004 to Barbara Ann Garrison.
 Sold in 2013 to Samantha C. Price.

 1961 - The Taylor M. and Evelyn W. Simpson House, 1506 Davidson Court, High Point NC.
 Commissioned in 1959.
 Built by contractor C. A. Brown of High Point.
 Deeded in 1974 to Evelyn W. Simpson.
 Sold in 1977 to Katherine M. (Kitty) and Joseph R. (Ray) Montgomery Jr. Sold in 2017 to Amy Greeson and Margaret Reynolds.
 Sold in 2023 to the Shepherd Revocable Living Trust.